How Repair Providers Are Evaluated in This Network

 Evaluation produces one of three outcomes: approved, returned for additional documentation, or declined.
 Declined providers receive a category-level reason (e.g., license not verifiable, service territory unsupported, trade category mismatch) but not a detailed audit report.

 The evaluation process does not assess quality of workmanship, customer satisfaction scores, or pricing practices.
-Those dimensions fall outside the scope of credential-based directory evaluation and are addressed separately in consumer-facing guidance.
+Those dimensions fall outside the scope of credential-based provider network evaluation and are addressed separately in consumer-facing guidance.
 This boundary is intentional: workmanship quality is subjective, jurisdiction-dependent, and not auditable from public records alone.

-Listings that pass evaluation are assigned a placement tier consistent with the framework described in Authority Industries Repair Provider Tiers.
+Providers that pass evaluation are assigned a placement tier consistent with the framework described in Professional Services Authority Repair Provider Tiers.
 Tier placement is a function of documentation completeness and trade category breadth — not of paid placement or commercial relationship.